 On mobile devices, Videolicious will work with formats compatible with that device (such as H.264 video files and jpeg images).
 The H.264 video format output by many top camera manufacturers is the ideal video format for Videolicious on a mobile device.

 Users can email photos to themselves, then save them from the email to the camera roll.
 Users can also transfer files from cloud based storage such as Dropbox, Box, or GoogleDrive to the device camera roll.
 For videos or large numbers of photos, we recommend syncing your device with your computer.
 For more info on syncing, go to https://support.apple.com/

 To move photos or clips to your device camera roll, open the Dropbox app on your device, tap each of the photos or video clips you want to use, then tap the up arrow icon in the bottom left corner, where you will have the option to save.
 Saved photos and video clips will be on the camera roll of that device, accessible by Videolicious.

 Yes, Videolicious will operate on compatible Android devices.
-Currently compatible Android devices include the Samsung Galaxy S5, Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge Plus, Galaxy S7, Galaxy S7 Edge, Galaxy S8, Galaxy S8+, Galaxy Note 5, Galaxy Note 8, Note 9, HTC One M9, LG G4, Sony Experia Z5, Motorola Droid X - Pure edition, LG-V20 Nexus 6P, Google Pixel, and Google Pixel 2.
+Currently compatible Android devices include the Samsung Galaxy S5, Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge Plus, Galaxy S7, Galaxy S7 Edge, Galaxy S8, Galaxy S8+, Galaxy Note 5, Galaxy Note 8, Note 9, HTC One M9, Sony Experia Z5, Motorola Droid X - Pure edition, LG-V20 Nexus 6P, Google Pixel, and Google Pixel 2.